SALVATORE GARZILLO, C'ero una volta

 Until 14 January 2022

-Galleria Patricia Armocida is pleased to announce the first solo show by Salvatore Garzillo, C'ero una volta.
+Galleria Patricia Armocida presents the first solo show by Salvatore Garzillo, C'ero una volta.
 The opening for both shows will take place on Thursday, October 21st at 7:00 p.m.

 Salvatore Garzillo, aka Salgar, was born and raised in Naples.
 He has been working in Milan for 10 years and, as he himself says, he’s fond of it.
 A crime reporter for Ansa and Fanpage.it, he always carries two pens with him and draws on anything, including receipts.
 His best drawings are in the notebook he carries with him to police stations, barracks, and crime scenes, on the pages cram-packed with notes about the stories he follows daily.